 Rockwell hardness testers

-The Rockwell test method, as defined in ISO 6508 & ASTM E-18, is the most commonly used method to determine a material's hardness and is suitable for almost all metals.
+The Rockwell test method, as defined in ISO 6508 & ASTM E-18, is the most commonly used method to determine a material's hardness and is suitable for almost all metals and to some degree for plastics.
 It measures the permanent depth of indentation produced by a force/load on an indenter.
 The Rockwell test is generally easier to perform, and quicker than other types of hardness testing methods.
-The method is also more accurate than other types of hardness testing methods.
-The main advantage of Rockwell hardness is its ability to display hardness values directly.
+The main advantage of Rockwell hardness testing is its speed of testing and its ability to display hardness values directly after penetrating the material.

 How it works